 So to get the honest truth about what bodily changes happen during pregnancy, we grilled Twogood, Shepherd, and Fahimeh Sasan, MD, OB/GYN at Mount Sinai and Consultant Medical Doctor at Progyny.
 "Every pregnant woman experiences different body changes," Sasan reminds us.
 So remember that while the following changes are common, they don't happen to everyone.
-Keep scrolling to learn about 16 crazy changes that can happen to your body during pregnancy!

 1. Your breasts become larger and more sensitive.